wp-plugins/buddypress-mute/readme.txt

 === BuddyPress Mute ===
 Contributors: henry.wright
 Donate link: https://www.bhf.org.uk/get-involved/donate
-Tags: buddypress, mute, activity, feed, users, friends Requires at least: 3.5
+Tags: buddypress, mute, activity, users, friends Requires at least: 3.5
 Tested up to: 4.1.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Allow members to mute their friends and shed unwanted items from their BuddyPress activity stream.
+Allow members to mute their friends and shed unwanted items from their BuddyPress site-wide activity stream.

 == Description ==

-There are many reasons why you might want to mute a friend.
-A couple that spring to mind are:

-* A friend has been posting too many promotional messages.
-* A former colleague always talks about work projects.
+There are many reasons why you might want to mute a person.
+A friend could be posting too many promotional messages or a former colleague might be regularly talking about work projects.
 In many of these situations, blocking or unfriending aren't appropriate solutions because you don't want to dissociate yourself from that person.

+BuddyPress Mute outputs a button next to each member which, when clicked, results in that member being muted.
+Members can be unmuted at any time.
+The button uses Ajax to make the muting and unmuting process seamless.

 == Installation ==